Total pageviews

 The series features my jewelry and works of art, occasionally along with images of paintings by kindred artists.
 The stories thematically connect the jewelry and artwork displayed with the Seven Grandfather teachings of the Ojibwe Anishinaabe People.

-Today's story features a set of wedding rings and a sterling silver belt buckle, both made by hand in my studio.
-Feel free to visit my website to view details of the belt buckle and the ring set - which is shown below.
+Today's story features a set of storytelling rings and a sterling silver belt buckle, both made by hand in my studio.
+The jewelry serves as storytelling tools and are not available for purchase.

 ________________________________________________________________________________